ewpratten/ewpratten.com/content/blog/2022-06-26-rickrolling-the-internet.md

 ---
 layout: page
-title: "Rickrolling the internet"
+title: Rickrolling the internet
-description: "Abusing ICMPv6 to inject lyrics into public routes"
+description: Abusing ICMPv6 to inject lyrics into public routes
 date: 2022-06-26
+tags:
-tags: random as398057
+  - random
+  - networking
 draft: false
 extra:
   auto_center_images: true
   excerpt: This post covers some of the logistics behind rickrolling the internet with some clever routing tricks.
 ---